 We believe that equity grants align the interests of our key employees with the development of long-term value for our stockholders.
-Our equity-based incentives, generally comprised of options to purchase shares of our common stock, are subject to vesting over four or five years that incent our executive officers and key employees to remain in our employ during the vesting period.
-During 2011, we awarded equity incentives to our executive officers as discussed below.
+Our equity-based incentives, comprised of options to purchase shares of our common stock, are subject to vesting over four or five years in order to incentivize our executive officers and key employees to remain in our employ during the vesting period.

-In determining equity awards for named executive officers, the Compensation Committee and the Board consider market data regarding the equity compensation practices in the technology and life sciences industries, including stock dilution, and the equity compensation for comparable positions among the peer group companies.
+In determining equity awards for named executive officers, the Compensation Committee and the Board consider market data regarding the equity compensation practices in the technology and life sciences industries, including stock dilution, and the equity compensation for comparable positions among comparable companies.
 While the Compensation Committee reviews the realized or unrealized value of prior equity awards, it determines the annual target economic value of equity awards with reference to the market data.
 The Compensation Committee believes that equity awards effectively create strong incentives to drive future stockholder return.